Tips for planning your timeline itinerary for your destination wedding

 As my infamous friend PhotoPhil says, “You’ll get your dream wedding, but only if you plan for it.”

 Planning a destination wedding?
-Get in touch and let’s talk photography!
+Contact me and let’s talk photography!

 In the meantime, here are a few destination wedding planning tips to help you get started: